korsbo/Latexify.jl/README.md

 as well as arrays of any supported types.

 Latexify.jl supplies a few functions:
+- `latexify`, takes any of the supported input and outputs a suitable latex environment.

 - `latexraw`, a function that all other eventually uses.
 This latexifies objects and returns a string which does not contain a surrounding `\LaTeX` environment.

+- `latexinline`, latexifies the input and surrounds it with a `$$` environment.
+If the input is of a container type, it will recursively latexify its elements.

-- `latexify`, calls `latexraw` but converts the output to a LaTeXString which is automatically rendered in Jupyter or Hydrogen, and which surrounds the output string with \$ \$.
+- `latexinline`, calls `latexraw` but converts the output to a LaTeXString which is automatically rendered in Jupyter or Hydrogen, and which surrounds the output string with \$ \$.
+If the input is some AbstractArray, then latexinline will operate recursively on the elements and return a copy.

 - `latexalign`, generates a latex align environment.

 - `latexarray`, generates a latex array.

+- `latextabular`, generates a latex tabular.

+- `copy_to_clipboard(::Bool)`, toggle automatical copying of the resulting LaTeX code to the clipboard (default is false).

 ### Examples
 #### latexifying expressions